 Experience industry-standard training and creative practice, and use the latest professional kit to advance your skills for your future career.

-From lighting theory and design, to camera technology and operation, and studio and location production methods including grips and electrics, you'll develop your skills in cinematography.
+From lighting theory and design, and camera technology and operation, to studio and location production methods including grips and electrics, you'll develop your skills in cinematography.

 You'll study the practical, creative and business aspects of production for film and television.
 Our modules cover essential critical analysis, and you'll gain a greater understanding of the theory behind composition, lighting and making creative choices.

 As you learn the cinematographer's role in creating screen-based stories for fact and fiction productions, you'll advance your knowledge of the industry and collaborate with others to develop and shoot projects.
 Group work is an essential experience for the production process, enhancing your communication, problem-solving, project and resource management skills.

-You'll also be able to follow your creative interests and ambition with your individual project over the summer and vacation, worth half of the course credits.
+You'll also be able to follow your creative interests and ambition with your individual project over the summer and vacation, worth a third of the course credits.

 Our modules will give you an aesthetic and technical grounding in visual storytelling, for both fiction and non-fiction, developed with the skilled use of our ARRI, RED and Sony camera systems on your core Digital Cinematography I and II modules.
 All our modules stress the importance of creative and technical collaboration within the creative process, and provide you with opportunities to work closely with like-minded students developing original content.